 The subjects’ maximal strength was assessed before and after the workout.

-During the control condition, subjects were then allowed to sleep 8 hours (from 11 pm to 7 am), while the sleep-deprived condition truncated this duration to only 40%.
+During the control condition, subjects were allowed to sleep for 8 hours (from 11 pm to 7 am), while in the sleep-deprived condition, this duration was truncated to 40%.

 The following morning, the subjects were asked to run for 20 minutes at 75% of their VO2 max, during which the researchers evaluated their metabolic response.

-Then, the subjects did a time to exhaustion test by running at 85% of their VO2 max until they were spent.
+Then, the subjects underwent a time-to-exhaustion test by running at 85% of their VO2 max until they were exhausted.

 Interestingly, neither the maximum strength measurements nor the VO2 max during 20 minutes of treadmill running differed significantly between the two trials for the sleep-deprived athletes (nor did they change for controls, as expected).

-On the other hand, the respiratory exchange ratio (RER) was significantly lower during the 20-minute VO2 testing run between day one and day two for the subjects who were sleep deprived.
+On the other hand, the respiratory exchange ratio (RER) was significantly lower during the 20-minute VO2 testing run between day one and day two for the sleep-deprived subjects.

-Moreover, when comparing the sleep-deprived runners and the control subjects, the time to exhaustion was significantly shorter for those performing the sleep-deprived workout.
+Moreover, when comparing the sleep-deprived runners with the control subjects, the time to exhaustion was significantly shorter for those who performed the sleep-deprived workout.

-The respiratory exchange ratio is a metabolic metric that looks at the ratio between expired carbon dioxide and inhaled oxygen when you breathe.
+The respiratory exchange ratio is a metabolic metric that measures the ratio of expired carbon dioxide to inhaled oxygen during breathing.

 A lower RER is indicative of utilizing more fat for fuel, which the researchers hypothesized was due to the fact that sleep deprivation increased energy expenditure and thus depleted glycogen.

-Moreover, they noted that sleep is necessary for your body to adequately replenish muscle glycogen.
+Moreover, they noted that sleep is necessary for your body to replenish muscle glycogen adequately.

 Why does this matter?